Dechrissen/SpeedrunnerBot/README.md

 - Tell a user the second, third, or fourth place time for the game & category you are running (or, a specified category)
 - Tell a user your personal best time for the game & category you are running
 - Tell a user the personal best time of a specified Speedrun.com user for the game & category you are running
+- Tell a user the leaderboard standing of the channel owner for the current category, or the leaderboard standing of a specified user
 - Create a Speedrun.com link to the leaderboard for the game & category you are running
 - Create a kadgar.net race link with you and other speedrunners (if you are currently racing)